PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION FIVE: REMOVAL

 Any member in a leadership position may be removed from their position for misconduct or loss of eligibility.
-This may be initiated by 1) a petition from one fifth of vetted membership 2) a vote of no confidence from the Assembly of the Organization, or 3) removal by the Welfare Council of the Organization.
+This may be initiated by 1) a petition from one fifth of vetted membership, 2) a vote of no confidence from the Governing Body of the Organization, or 3) removal by the Welfare Council of the Organization.

 If the individual has lost eligibility to be in their position on grounds of a change in qualifications as determined by this Chapter or by the Socialist Rifle Association, their removal shall be effective immediately upon majority approval of the membership.